ChristopherLuciano/OnCyber-CinematicEditor-BlenderAddon/README.md

 	 * If you don't already have a camera in your scene, this will add a new camera named 'OncyberCinematic' for you.
 This camera will be created with the necessary configuration to closely match that used within the Oncyber Cinematic Editor.
  * Preview Node
 	 * This allows for quickly jumping into camera view to preview the camera angle
+	 * You must have a DOLLY object selected in the outliner before entering Preview mode
 	 * It does the following:
 		 * Switch the 3D Viewport into camera view (equivalent to the Blender hotkey Numpad 0)
 		 * Position the camera to the same position as the chosen DOLLY object